SeqWare/seqware-sandbox/seqware-queryengine-facet-demo/README.md

     sudo apachectl start

-The location for the doc root is `/Library/WebServer/Documents`
+The location for the doc root is `/Library/WebServer/Documents`.
+You can copy the contents to this location as instructed above.

 # Example 1 - Basic Variant Browser